maidsafe/docs/core-concepts/data-types.md

 The clever part is how vaults repurpose GraphEntry descendants—instead of linking to other GraphEntries (which is their typical use), vault descendants point directly to Scratchpads for data storage, making the vault structure both efficient and expandable.

 Your vault's location is mathematically derived from your secret key, so you always know where to find it.
 All your data gets encrypted before being stored in the Scratchpads, ensuring privacy.
 The beauty is that once you've paid for your initial vault space, you can reorganize and update your data as much as you want—only expanding to new compartments requires additional payment.
 It's designed so that with just one secret key, you can access and manage all your data scattered across the network.

+More on Vaults in the [Vault API Reference](../api-reference/autonomi-client/vault.md)